curry-packages/curry-repl/README.md

 as an element of type `REPL.Compiler.CCDescription`.
 The entry point of the REPL is the operation `mainREPL` defined in module `REPL.Main`.

-The directory `examples` contains example specifications.
+The directory `examples` contains example specifications for various Curry systems.

+The directory `scripts` contains a simple shell script to invoke a Curry REPL with appropriate path settings.
+This script needs to be adapted to the actual Curry compiler.

 Requirements for a Curry Compiler used by a REPL